What Are Deliverables In Project Management?

 - Assignment of tasks to team members and the importance of those tasks

-- Each individual’s hourly rate, and
+- Each individual’s hourly rate

 - Many other factors related to resources, time and cost